ranhershko/AWS-and-Terraform/Homework1/README.md

 terraform validate

 ## Display terraform configuration plan
-terraform plan
+terraform plan opschl_nginx.tfplan

 ## Deploy AWS terraform configuration
-terraform apply -auto-approve
+terraform apply -auto-approve "opschl_nginx.tfplan"

 ### The output in the end will show you the instances URL of the web servers.

 ## When you're done, run
 terraform destroy -auto-approve